onap/vnfrqts-requirements/docs/Chapter8.rst

 R-13196 A VNF **MAY** be composed of zero to many Incremental Modules

-R-28980 A VNF’s incremental module **MAY** be used for initial VNF deployment only.
+R-28980 A VNF's incremental module **MAY** be used for initial VNF deployment only.

-R-86926 A VNF’s incremental module **MAY** be used for scale out only.
+R-86926 A VNF's incremental module **MAY** be used for scale out only.

-R-91497 A VNF’s incremental module **MAY** be used for both deployment and scale out.
+R-91497 A VNF's incremental module **MAY** be used for both deployment and scale out.

-R-68122 A VNF’s incremental module **MAY** be deployed more than once, either during initial VNF deployment and/or scale out.
+R-68122 A VNF's incremental module **MAY** be deployed more than once, either during initial VNF deployment and/or scale out.

-R-46119 A VNF’s Heat Orchestration Template’s Resource OS::Heat::CinderVolume **MAY** be defined in a Base Module.
+R-46119 A VNF's Heat Orchestration Template's Resource OS::Heat::CinderVolume **MAY** be defined in a Base Module.

-R-90748 A VNF’s Heat Orchestration Template’s Resource OS::Cinder::Volume **MAY** be defined in an Incremental Module.
+R-90748 A VNF's Heat Orchestration Template's Resource OS::Cinder::Volume **MAY** be defined in an Incremental Module.

-R-03251 A VNF’s Heat Orchestration Template’s Resource OS::Cinder::Volume **MAY** be defined in a Cinder Volume Module.
+R-03251 A VNF's Heat Orchestration Template's Resource OS::Cinder::Volume **MAY** be defined in a Cinder Volume Module.

-* R-11200 The VNF **MUST** keep the scope of a Cinder volume module, when it exists, to be 1:1 with the VNF Base Module or Incremental Module.
+R-11200 The VNF **MUST** keep the scope of a Cinder volume module, when it exists, to be 1:1 with the VNF Base Module or Incremental Module.

 R-11200 The VNF **MUST** keep the scope of a Cinder volume module, when it exists, to be 1:1 with the VNF Base Module or Incremental Module

-R-36582 A VNF’s Base Module **MAY** utilize nested heat.
+R-36582 A VNF's Base Module **MAY** utilize nested heat.

-R-56721 A VNF’s Incremental Module **MAY** utilize nested heat.
+R-56721 A VNF's Incremental Module **MAY** utilize nested heat.

-R-30395 A VNF’s Cinder Volume Module **MAY** utilize nested heat.
+R-30395 A VNF's Cinder Volume Module **MAY** utilize nested heat.

-R-87485 A VNF’s Heat Orchestration Template’s file extension **MUST** be in the lower case format ‘.yaml’ or ‘.yml’.
+R-87485 A VNF's Heat Orchestration Template's file extension **MUST** be in the lower case format '.yaml' or '.yml'.

-R-56438 A VNF’s Heat Orchestration Template’s Nested YAML file extension **MUST** be in the lower case format ‘.yaml’ or ‘.yml’.
+R-56438 A VNF's Heat Orchestration Template's Nested YAML file extension **MUST** be in the lower case format '.yaml' or '.yml'.

-R-74304 A VNF’s Heat Orchestration Template’s Environment file extension **MUST** be in the lower case format ‘.env’.
+R-74304 A VNF's Heat Orchestration Template's Environment file extension **MUST** be in the lower case format '.env'.

-R-81339 A VNF Heat Orchestration Template’s Base Module file name **MUST** include ‘base’ in the filename and **MUST** match one of the following four
+R-81339 A VNF Heat Orchestration Template's Base Module file name **MUST** include 'base' in the filename and **MUST** match one of the following four
-formats: 1.) ‘base_<text>.y[a]ml’, 2.) ‘<text>_base.y[a]ml’, 3.)
+formats: 1.) 'base_<text>.y[a]ml', 2.) '<text>_base.y[a]ml', 3.)
-‘base.y[a]ml’, or 4.) ‘<text>_base_<text>’.y[a]ml; where ‘base’ is case
+'base.y[a]ml', or 4.) '<text>_base_<text>'.y[a]ml; where 'base' is case
-insensitive and where ‘<text>’ **MUST** contain only alphanumeric characters and underscores ‘_’ and **MUST NOT** contain the case insensitive word ‘base’.
+insensitive and where '<text>' **MUST** contain only alphanumeric characters and underscores '_' and **MUST NOT** contain the case insensitive word 'base'.

-R-91342  A VNF Heat Orchestration Template’s Base Module’s Environment File **MUST** be named identical to the VNF Heat Orchestration Template’s Base Module with ‘.y[a]ml’ replaced with ‘.env’.
+R-91342  A VNF Heat Orchestration Template's Base Module's Environment File **MUST** be named identical to the VNF Heat Orchestration Template's Base Module with '.y[a]ml' replaced with '.env'.

-R-87247 A VNF Heat Orchestration Template’s Incremental Module file name **MUST** contain only alphanumeric characters and underscores ‘_’ and **MUST NOT** contain the case insensitive word ‘base’.
+R-87247 A VNF Heat Orchestration Template's Incremental Module file name **MUST** contain only alphanumeric characters and underscores '_' and **MUST NOT** contain the case insensitive word 'base'.

-R-94509 A VNF Heat Orchestration Template’s Incremental Module’s Environment File **MUST** be named identical to the VNF Heat Orchestration Template’s Incremental Module with ‘.y[a]ml’ replaced with ‘.env’.
+R-94509 A VNF Heat Orchestration Template's Incremental Module's Environment File **MUST** be named identical to the VNF Heat Orchestration Template's Incremental Module with '.y[a]ml' replaced with '.env'.

-R-82732 A VNF Heat Orchestration Template’s Cinder Volume Module **MUST** be named identical to the base or incremental module it is supporting with ‘_volume appended’
+R-82732 A VNF Heat Orchestration Template's Cinder Volume Module **MUST** be named identical to the base or incremental module it is supporting with '_volume appended'

-R-31141 A VNF Heat Orchestration Template’s Cinder Volume Module’s Environment File **MUST** be named identical to the VNF Heat Orchestration Template’s Cinder Volume Module with .y[a]ml replaced with ‘.env’.
+R-31141 A VNF Heat Orchestration Template's Cinder Volume Module's Environment File **MUST** be named identical to the VNF Heat Orchestration Template's Cinder Volume Module with .y[a]ml replaced with '.env'.

-R-76057 A VNF Heat Orchestration Template’s Nested YAML file name **MUST** contain only alphanumeric characters and underscores ‘_’ and **MUST NOT** contain the case insensitive word ‘base’.
+R-76057 A VNF Heat Orchestration Template's Nested YAML file name **MUST** contain only alphanumeric characters and underscores '_' and **MUST NOT** contain the case insensitive word 'base'.

 R-18224 The VNF Heat Orchestration Template **MUST** pass in as properties all parameter values associated with the nested heat file in the resource definition defined in the parent heat template.

-R-52753 VNF’s Heat Orchestration Template’s Base Module’s output parameter’s name and type **MUST** match the VNF’s Heat Orchestration Template’s incremental Module’s name and type unless the output parameter is of type ‘comma_delimited_list’, then the corresponding input parameter **MUST** be declared as type ‘json’.
+R-52753 VNF's Heat Orchestration Template's Base Module's output parameter's name and type **MUST** match the VNF's Heat Orchestration Template's incremental Module's name and type unless the output parameter is of type 'comma_delimited_list', then the corresponding input parameter **MUST** be declared as type 'json'.

-R-22608 When a VNF’s Heat Orchestration Template’s Base Module’s output parameter is declared as an input parameter in an Incremental Module, the parameter attribute ‘constraints:’ **MUST NOT** be declared.
+R-22608 When a VNF's Heat Orchestration Template's Base Module's output parameter is declared as an input parameter in an Incremental Module, the parameter attribute 'constraints:' **MUST NOT** be declared.

-R-89913 A VNF’s Heat Orchestration Template’s Cinder Volume Module Output Parameter(s) **MUST** include the UUID(s) of the Cinder Volumes created in template, while other Output Parameters **MAY** be included.
+R-89913 A VNF's Heat Orchestration Template's Cinder Volume Module Output Parameter(s) **MUST** include the UUID(s) of the Cinder Volumes created in template, while other Output Parameters **MAY** be included.

-R-07443 A VNF’s Heat Orchestration Templates’ Cinder Volume Module Output Parameter’s name and type **MUST** match the input parameter name and type in the corresponding Base Module or Incremental Module unless the Output Parameter is of the type ‘comma_delimited_list’, then the corresponding input parameter **MUST** be declared as type ‘json’.
+R-07443 A VNF's Heat Orchestration Templates' Cinder Volume Module Output Parameter's name and type **MUST** match the input parameter name and type in the corresponding Base Module or Incremental Module unless the Output Parameter is of the type 'comma_delimited_list', then the corresponding input parameter **MUST** be declared as type 'json'.

 R-20547 When an ONAP Volume Module Output Parameter is declared as an input parameter in a base or an incremental module Heat Orchestration Template, parameter constraints **MUST NOT** be declared.

-R-39349 A VNF Heat Orchestration Template **MUST NOT** be designed to utilize the OpenStack ‘heat stack-update’ command for scaling (growth/de-growth).
+R-39349 A VNF Heat Orchestration Template **MUST NOT** be designed to utilize the OpenStack 'heat stack-update' command for scaling (growth/de-growth).

 R-43413 A VNF **MUST** utilize a modular Heat Orchestration Template design to support scaling (growth/de-growth).

-R-59482 A VNF’s Heat Orchestration Template **MUST NOT** be VNF instance specific or Cloud site specific
+R-59482 A VNF's Heat Orchestration Template **MUST NOT** be VNF instance specific or Cloud site specific

-R-56750 A VNF’s Heat Orchestration Template’s parameter values that are constant across all deployments **MUST** be declared in a Heat Orchestration Template Environment File.
+R-56750 A VNF's Heat Orchestration Template's parameter values that are constant across all deployments **MUST** be declared in a Heat Orchestration Template Environment File.

-R-01896 A VNF’s Heat Orchestration Template’s parameter values that are constant across all deployments **MUST** be declared in a Heat Orchestration Template Environment File.
+R-01896 A VNF's Heat Orchestration Template's parameter values that are constant across all deployments **MUST** be declared in a Heat Orchestration Template Environment File.

-R-16968 A VNF’s Heat Orchestration Templates **MUST NOT** include heat resources to create external networks.
+R-16968 A VNF's Heat Orchestration Templates **MUST NOT** include heat resources to create external networks.

 R-00606 A VNF **MAY** be connected to zero, one or more than one external networks.

-R-57424 A VNF’s port connected to an external network **MUST** connect the port to VMs in another VNF and/or an external gateway and/or external router.
+R-57424 A VNF's port connected to an external network **MUST** connect the port to VMs in another VNF and/or an external gateway and/or external router.

-R-29865 A VNF’s port connected to an external network **MUST NOT** connect the port to VMs in the same VNF.
+R-29865 A VNF's port connected to an external network **MUST NOT** connect the port to VMs in the same VNF.

-R-69014 When a VNF connects to an external network, a network role, referred to as the ‘{network-role}’ **MUST** be assigned to the external network for use in the VNF’s Heat Orchestration Template.
+R-69014 When a VNF connects to an external network, a network role, referred to as the '{network-role}' **MUST** be assigned to the external network for use in the VNF's Heat Orchestration Template.

-R-05201 When a VNF connects to two or more external networks, each external network **MUST** be assigned a unique ‘{network-role}’ in the context of the VNF for use in the VNF’s Heat Orchestration Template.
+R-05201 When a VNF connects to two or more external networks, each external network **MUST** be assigned a unique '{network-role}' in the context of the VNF for use in the VNF's Heat Orchestration Template.

-R-83015 A VNF’s ‘{network-role}’ assigned to an external network **MUST** be different than the ‘{network-role}’ assigned to the VNF’s internal networks, if internal networks exist.
+R-83015 A VNF's '{network-role}' assigned to an external network **MUST** be different than the '{network-role}' assigned to the VNF's internal networks, if internal networks exist.

 R-87096 A VNF **MAY** contain zero, one or more than one internal networks.